perseusrealdeal/PerseusDarkMode/README.md

 ## Introductory remarks <a name="section1_II"></a>

 Colors listed in this section, table 1 and 2, represent colors specified by [the official specification](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/).
-But, not all system colors have been started available from iOS 13.0, color `.systemBrown` available only from iOS 15.0 for example.
+But, not all system colors have been started available from iOS 13.0, colors `.systemMint` and `.systemCyan` available only from iOS 15.0.
 RGBA details of semantic colors have been exctracted from iOS 15.4, see table 2.

 - Adapted System UI library uses SDK color for sure starting from iOS 13 and the specification for early iOS releases.